Saddle Fit for the Child Rider

 By Jochen Schleese, CMS, CSFT, CSE

 When we think about children and riding, we usually picture little girls and their ponies.
-Popular equestrian magazines with the target market of younger riders are usually focussed on girls – it’s really rare to see photos in these magazines featuring boys.
+Popular equestrian magazines with the target market of younger riders are usually focused on girls – it’s really rare to see photos in these magazines featuring boys.
 Later in this article I’ll discuss some of the possible reasons why boys do not usually get involved with horses from a young age, but first I want to address the importance of getting the right saddle from the get-go.

 In a sport where men and women compete equally against each other, at the young and amateur rider levels the girls greatly outnumber the boys.
 Photo: Shutterstock/Pirita